-A photographer, husband, motorcycle enthusiast, and FMJ organizer, Ryan first discovered flow arts eight years ago and it has been a growing passion and hobby ever since.
+A photographer, motorcycle enthusiast, and FMJ organizer, Ryan first discovered flow arts in 2010 and it has been a growing passion and hobby ever since.
 Ryan’s first exposure to the Chicago FMJ was very much like that of everyone else; first as an attendee, then a performer, then a volunteer, then an organizer, and now up to now the Board of Directors.
 His props include poi, staff and double staff.

 Ryan works as a professional photographer with a focus on weddings, portraiture, events, fashion, and of course fire performances.
 You can usually find Ryan walking in and around the Great Circle at the jam with camera in hand.
 He is extremely enthusiastic about the community with an emphasis toward self-expression and individuality.
 As a member of the Board of Directors, Ryan’s vision for the FMJ is that of grandeur.
 He hopes that the jam will remain organic and pure in the best way possible.
 Not fearful of change, Ryan optimistically welcomes new ideas and practices that push the community forward in not only practicality, but safety and enjoyment.

 Event Lead / Foundation Member

 Betsy Bowman (Beacon) is an actor and fire performer originally from St. Louis, MO.
 They have loved performing for as long as they can remember and felt drawn to acting, specifically because of its unique ability to cultivate empathy and facilitate important conversations.
 They are the Community Engagement Director for Vagabond School of the Arts where they manage the Community, Wellness, and Volunteerism pillars of the school.
 They believe that taking care of the artist’s body and soul is just as important as the continued study of the craft - each thriving when the other is fed.

 They are thankful to have discovered the beautiful flow arts community here in Chicago and honored to perform in the Full Moon Jam’s production “The Moonlight Parade,” which they co-directed alongside Devin Sebastian Bean.
 They're passionate about community building with the arts in order to facilitate human connection and is excited to continue doing so with the Full Moon Jam.